Patient Resources

 Constipation/Diarrhea

-The doctor can prescribe medication to control this and the dietician can help you choose foods that will help to regain normal digestive function.
+Constipation is when bowel movements become less frequent and stools are hard, dry, and difficult to pass, while Diarrhea is frequent bowel movements that may be soft, loose, or watery.
+The doctor can prescribe medication to control these symptoms, and the dietician can help you choose foods that will help to regain normal digestive function.

 Bone Marrow Suppression